yuwen-c/dieta/README.md

-# Dieta - Help you to calculate calories during the diet!! 🍱
+# Dieta - Help you to calculate calories during diet!! 🍱

 ### [中文版README](https://github.com/yuwen-c/dieta/blob/master/README_Mandarin.md)
 ### 🔆 [see live](https://yuwen-dieta.netlify.app)

 ## I built this because...💡
 - I was in dieta and needed to calculate calorie every week, for about 15 weeks in total.
-- There were so many repetitions in it, so I decided to build a system so that next time I'll go though the diet with less effort.
+- There were so many repetitions, so I decided to build a system so that next time I'll go though the diet with less effort.
 - I also recommended this project to my coach, hope this project can help more people! 🥰